kimdahee0815/HackTheMoon/README.md

 you can find all the things you need when you go to Hack The Moon Info page. 🫠 There, you can find 10 recent files for each section.
 If you couldn't find the file, you can try searching files in the search bar on the left side!
+And, In case if you clicked the page and there was nothing there, there's a good chance that it didn't get published yet!
+It will be soon published. 🙂

 Also, you can find some nice overviews of the section when you go to each section.
 In case you are wondering about the report, they show how many hours I spent for specific activities/experiences, what I did for the day and the week for each section.